Remember the story I told you about Rental Orders a few steps ago? Let’s hear it again.

 You’ll notice that once you save the Order and click on the “Invoice PDF” button, the PDF will now say Confirmed and there will no longer be a signature line in your Terms & Conditions.

 You can now save this PDF and send it over to your Client as a receipt of their Payment.
-Or you can use the “Create Email” button to generate an email with a link the the PDF.
-Keep in mind that you'll likely want to change the text and references in this email since it was likely set up for your Proposals, not as a Confirmation of the Client's Order.
+Or you can use the “Create Email” button to generate an email with a link to the PDF.
+Keep in mind that you’ll likely want to change the text and references in this email since it was likely set up for your Proposals, not as a Confirmation of the Client’s Order.

 We think that tracking down deposits and begging for signatures can be a pain so we’ve found a better way.
 Get ready, we’re about to let you in on the big secret: Integrated Credit Card Processing!